01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 20 – In Sydney, Stephen Bradley goes on trial for the kidnap and murder of Graeme Thorne.

-25 - The USSR makes a trial launching of a Vostok spacecraft which contains two dogs, Zvesdochka and Chernushka.
+25 – The USSR makes a trial launching of a Vostok spacecraft that contains two dogs, Zvesdochka and Chernushka.

 25 – Elvis Presley performs his last live show for eight years, at Block Arena, Pearl Harbor, Hawaii.